 Then, run an Application Summary report to see the applications that are used the most and least.
 Consider cutting the least used to free up your budget for new priorities.

 Don’t let hardware sit idle.

 Just because campus is closed, it doesn’t mean that all your investments in computers are wasted.
-If you have LabStats installed on computer lab machines, you can make those machines available to students remotely with the Remote Access Tool.
+If you have LabStats installed on computer lab machines, you can make those machines available to students remotely with the Remote Access Dashboard.

 Students can securely log into campus workstations from the safety of their homes, tapping into powerful campus machines and school-provided software from a wide range of home tech (including Chromebooks).

 You can also make classroom computers and faculty desktops computers available remotely, ensuring that students and staff have access to vital tech even while off campus.

 Give students what they need to feel supported.

 With the financial hardships so many students are facing, they’re looking to their school for hope and security.
 Something as simple as extending access to campus resources or positioning remote learning as a flexible option amid changing work schedules and family responsibilities can bolster students’ confidence.

 Community and technical colleges play a vital role in local economies.
 As enrollment for 4 year universities and on-campus living goes trends downward, there’s an opportunity for community colleges to step up and meet the demand for local, affordable education.